lancaster-university/codal-microbit-v2/docs/bluetooth/MicroBitPartialFlashing.md

 ## Introduction

-The Partial Flashing Service allows a BLE client to connect to a micro:bit and read and write the information required to partially update the firmware.
-For MakeCode programs this is the user's script, and for Python programs this is the file system.
+The Partial Flashing Service allows a BLE client to connect to a micro:bit and read and write the information required to partially update the flash contents.
+For MakeCode programs this usually means updating the user's script (compiled to asm), and for Python programs this is the entire file system.

-This service exists in partnership with the DFU service that allows a client to fully flash the micro:bit.
+This service exists in partnership with the DFU service that allows a client to fully flash the application storage of the micro:bit (for example, for switching between a MicroPython programme and a MakeCode programme).

 Diagrams showing the flow of data during partial flashing can be found at [the bottom of the document](#partial flashing client).